-employer's contribution to any retirement scheme;
+&gt; employer's contribution to any retirement scheme;

-commission, attendance allowance or attendance bonus which is of a gratuitous nature or is payable only at the discretion of the employer;
+&gt; commission, attendance allowance or attendance bonus which is of a gratuitous nature or is payable only at the discretion of the employer;

-non-recurrent travelling allowance or the value of any travelling concession or travelling allowance for actual expenses incurred by the employment;
+&gt; non-recurrent travelling allowance or the value of any travelling concession or travelling allowance for actual expenses incurred by the employment;

-any sum payable to the employee to defray special expenses incurred by him by the nature of his employment;
+&gt; any sum payable to the employee to defray special expenses incurred by him by the nature of his employment;

-end of year payment, or annual bonus which is of a gratuitous nature or is payable only at the discretion of the employer; and gratuity payable on completion or termination of a contract of employment.
+&gt; end of year payment, or annual bonus which is of a gratuitous nature or is payable only at the discretion of the employer; and ratuity payable on completion or termination of a contract of employment.

+of the employer) payable to an employee when certain conditions are met (e.g. sales amount) is part of wages.
+For detailed definition of wages under the Employment Ordinance, please refer to A Concise Guide to the Employment Ordinance published by the Labour Department.
 The Guide can be downloaded from the Labour Department's homepage (www.labour.gov.hk) or obtained from the offices of the Labour Relations Division of the Labour Department.